Ryan Gosling Reroutes Attention On Daughter To Harrison Ford, Eva Mendes Hustles After Having Kids

 — Bowie Town Center (@BowieTownCtr) September 15, 2017

-“I’m so excited to continue creating designs for today’s woman,” she said according to Daily Mail.
+“I’m so excited to continue creating designs for today’s woman,” she said, according to the Daily Mail.

 How do you think Ryan Gosling and Eva Mendes will protect their privacy as their daughters grow older?
 Let us know in the comments below.